CurbSafeCharmer/refill/README.md

 A live version is running on [WMF Labs](https://tools.wmflabs.org/fengtools/reflinks/), and there is also an [experimental version](https://tools.wmflabs.org/fengtools/reflinkstest/), automatically pulled from the latest commit.

 ## Setting up
 Setting up your Reflinks instance is fairly simple.
+You will need [Composer](http://getcomposer.org) to install the dependencies.
 First, clone this repo with:
 ```sh
 git clone https://github.com/zhaofengli/reflinks.git
 ```